David Warner (actor): Film and television

-He subsequently appeared in films such as Star Trek V: The Final Frontier (1989), Star Trek VI: The Undiscovered Country, Avatar (known as Matrix Hunter in the USA), Teenage Mutant Ninja Turtles II: The Secret of the Ooze (1991), Titanic (the third time he appeared in a film that is about or includes reference to RMS Titanic) and Scream 2.
+He subsequently appeared in films such as Star Trek V: The Final Frontier (1989), Star Trek VI: The Undiscovered Country, Avatar (known as Matrix Hunter in the US), Teenage Mutant Ninja Turtles II: The Secret of the Ooze (1991), Titanic (the third time he appeared in a film that is about or includes reference to RMS Titanic) and Scream 2.
 In 2001, he played Captain James Sawyer in two episodes of A&E's adaptation of C.S.
 Forester's Hornblower series.
 He appeared in three episodes of the second season of Twin Peaks (1991) as "Thomas Eckhardt".
 He also continued to play classical roles.
 In "Chain of Command", an episode of Star Trek: The Next Generation, he was a Cardassian interrogator.
 He based his portrayal on the evil "re-educator" from 1984.
-He appeared in Murder She Wrote in 1993 as Hong Kong based detective.
+He appeared in Murder, She Wrote in 1993 as a Hong Kong based detective.
 His less-spectacular roles included a double-role in the low-budget fantasy Quest of the Delta Knights (1993) which was eventually spoofed on Mystery Science Theater 3000.
 He also played Admiral Tolwyn in the film version of Wing Commander.

 Warner's sympathetic side had been evident in Sam Peckinpah's Cross of Iron (1977), where he portrayed Captain Kiesel.
-Other "nice guy" roles include the charismatic "Aldous Gajic" in "Grail", a first season (1994) episode of Babylon 5 and "Chancellor Gorkon" in Star Trek VI: The Undiscovered Country (1991).
-In an episode of Lois & Clark: The New Adventures of Superman, he played Superman's deceased Kryptonian father Jor-El, who appeared to his son through holographic recordings.
+Other "nice guy" roles include in Ken Russel's William and Dorothy (1978), portraying the poet William Wordsworth, the charismatic "Aldous Gajic" in "Grail", a first season (1994) episode of Babylon 5 and "Chancellor Gorkon" in Star Trek VI: The Undiscovered Country (1991).
+In an episode of Lois & Clark: The New Adventures of Superman, he played Superman's father Jor-El, who appeared to his son through holographic recordings.
 Warner also played "ambiguous nice guys" such as vampire bat exterminator Philip Payne in 1979's Nightwing; and Dr. Richard Madden in 1994's Necronomicon: Book of the Dead.
 In Seven Servants by Daryush Shokof, he co-starred with Anthony Quinn in 1996.

 Another 'sympathetic' role was in 2013, when he played Professor Grisenko in the Doctor Who episode "Cold War" in which he battled a revived Ice Warrior and struck up a rapport with the Doctor's companion Clara Oswald.
-Warner also appeared in the second series of the Sky 1 comedy-drama Mad Dogs and starred in two 2014 episodes of the Horror series Penny Dreadful as Abraham Van Helsing.
+Warner also appeared in the second series of the Sky 1 comedy-drama Mad Dogs, and starred in two 2014 episodes of the horror series Penny Dreadful as Abraham Van Helsing.